TOLD BY VICTOR DRURY

 plantations springing up.

-track, and foliage so thick you could not see the sun.
-Today you go up the range
+foliage so thick you could not see the sun.
+Today you go up

 to be the largest and most important town in North Queensland.

 Laura had been built.
 We travelled to the end of the line and

-did not use my notes.
+my notes.
 “No,” he said, “I could not read your writing.”
-We enjoyed
+We

 On our return journey we called in at Cardwell and Gladstone.
 Sir Arthur Palmer was for many years member for Port Curtis and entertained a large number of his old friends on the Lucinda.
 Gladstone and Bowen have two very fine harbours and are the natural ports of Central and North Queensland.